Knowledge Base Sections ▾

 Pay-as-you-go on the Gonka network: price and models

-The main difference from Copilot is that these are open-source models that you access directly via your own key, rather than through an intermediary with a request pool.
-There is no artificial limit on 'premium requests per month': as long as there are tokens in your balance, the assistant works at full power.
+The main difference from Copilot is that these are open-source models accessed directly via your key, rather than through an intermediary with a request pool.
+There is no artificial limit on "premium requests per month": as long as there are tokens on your balance, the assistant works at full capacity.

 Cost comparison: subscription vs. pay-as-you-go